MAZterXP/testwolf/README.md

   - Fixed out-of-memory issue that can happen on rare memory configurations after the level restarts due to player death.
   - Fixed memory corruption issue where pushing a secret wall again while it is moving can cause random static map ornaments to become impassable.
 I have experienced it myself on E4M2 and SoD Map 1, and [this video](https://www.youtube.com/watch?v=_1ieQL_8wgA) shows how it can be triggered in SoD Map 2 (which renders it unwinnable if no enemies are left to help reverse the glitch).
   - Fixed memory corruption issue where loading a game and entering an already-pushed secret wall's original position puts the player in an undefined area, subsequently causing random walls to change to texture page number 1 (darkened stone wall).
   - Increased the conventional memory requirement to 576 KB (exactly 9/10ths of 640 KB) to avoid memory thrashing issues.
-You can now bypass this memory requirement with the "nomain" command-line parameter (instead of the "goobers" or "debugmode" parameters), to force the game to run on a low-memory system without enabling cheat codes.
+You can now bypass this memory requirement with the "nomain" command-line parameter, forcing the game to run on a low-memory system.
 Please save your game often if you need to use "nomain" because the game is much more likely to crash.
 - Gameplay fixes:
   - Fixed the classic "phantom doors" glitch where actors can pass through a closed door if a patrolling enemy was initially placed facing that door.
 This was fixed because it was clearly not intended by the developer when it happens on E4M6 on the hardest difficulty (in the top left room with the crowns).
-However, since this bug may be intentionally used in mods to surprise players with ambushes or to make "fake" locked doors that the player can pass through without a key, you can reenable it by using the new COMP flag 64.
+However, since this bug may be intentionally used in mods to surprise players with ambushes or to make "fake" locked doors that the player can pass through without a key, you can re-enable it by using the new COMP flag 64.
 (A related quirk, "holowalls", remains supported for mods without the need for COMP.)
   - Now gives the gold key to the player upon getting the spear; otherwise, a player can trick an enemy to open the locked door without the key, grab the spear, and get into an unwinnable final level (because you need the key to get out).
 - Rendering fixes:
   - Now properly renders bonus item sprites that could not be picked up (e.g., 25-ammo boxes).
 Previously they seem to disappear as if they were already picked up, only to reappear when the player backs away.